 Hotel Rum is centrally located and stylishly designed.

 Look no further if you’re looking for an affordable hotel that is also well-appointed and well-run by a friendly and knowledgeable staff.
 We couldn’t have been happier with our stay at Hotel Rum.
 Though we had booked a “small” room, it was one of the most brilliant uses of space that I’ve seen.
 Modern, and supremely comfortable.
 We’d stay there again in a heartbeat.
 There ‘s a nice restaurant/bar downstairs (our breakfast was included in the price).

 At least, this was our experience.
 You’ll find a multitude of options.
 If you’re hankering for typical Hungarian food, like goulash, you’ll find it being served left and right.
 My advice, however, is to research the best-reviewed restaurants for traditional fare ahead of time.
 And, be sure to book reservations well in advance.
 We tried three top-rated places and found out they were booked up for the entirety of our stay.
 If you’re like us, you won’t want to overdose on heavier Hungarian fare.
 So to mix things up we lunched at the Hummus Bar, just around the corner from our hotel.
 Also, two blocks north is Pad Thai Wok Bar.
 Both were yummy and inexpensive.

 Getting to and from the airport can be inexpensive.

-An excellent Budapest resource and blog (including important tips about finding the right accommodations) is Stag Kiss Budapest.
-Be sure to check them out when you plan your trip.
+An excellent Budapest resource and blog (including important tips about finding the right accommodations).